ypriverol/github-paper/REVIEWS.md

 rule N: Use GitHub to track issues reported by users.
 Rule N: GitHub integrated services can do lots of nice things (CI).

-> We have updated the rule names as follows:
+> Response: We have updated the rule names as follows:

 ```
 ## Rule 1.
 Use GitHub to track your projects